department-of-veterans-affairs/vagov-content/pages/service-member-benefits.md

         description: File a claim for disability compensation for conditions related to your military service, and manage your benefits over time. <br> <b>Open to active-duty, traditional, and technical service members</b>
       - url: "/careers-employment/veteran-owned-business-support/"
         label: Veteran-owned small business support
-        description: Register to do business with VA and get support for your Veteran-owned small business.
-If you have a service-connected disability, you may qualify for added benefits as a service-disabled Veteran-owned small business. <br> <b>Open to active-duty, traditional, and technical service members</b>
+        description: If you served on active duty, register to do business with VA and get support for your Veteran-owned small business.
+If you have a service-connected disability related to active-duty service or training, you may qualify for added benefits as a service-disabled Veteran-owned small business. <br> <b>Open to active-duty, traditional, and technical service members</b>
       - url: "/pension/eligibility/"
         label: Veterans Pension program
         description: If you served on active duty during wartime, are at least 65 years old or have a service-connected disability, and have limited or no income, find out if you qualify for Veterans pension benefits. <br> <b>Open to active-duty service members only</b>